 TRX pros: "This workout is extremely versatile, which makes for some explosive, challenging and ever-changing workouts," says exercise physiologist Marco Borges.
 Plus, the gear's portable (it weighs less than 2 pounds), which means you're not trapped indoors—and there's no excuse not to get a workout in.

-"Women especially love TRX because it tones and shapes the body without adding bulk," Borges notes.
+"Women especially love TRX workouts because they tone and shape the body without adding bulk," Borges notes.
 So where can you expect to see the most improvement?
 Borges says it's all about the legs, butt, and hamstrings.
 "With TRX, you can suspend and work one leg at a time, which adds that much more resistance."

 TRX cons: While TRX is at its core a basic, overall-body workout using minimal equipment, it takes balance and coordination to do it well—which may be an obstacle for beginners, especially non-athletic types.
 Borges's advice?
 Start with fixed movements and then progress into the explosive jumps as you get more comfortable.